JvanKatwijk/qt-dab/README.md

 Read carefully what I have said on Windows!

 For windows *two*  **installers** can be found in the releases section, https://github.com/JvanKatwijk/qt-dab/releases.
-The installer will install the executable as well as required libraries. bit versions for both qt-dab-3.5 and dabMini.
+The installer will install the executable as well as required libraries.

-The installer will also call the official installer for the dll implementing the api for getting access to the SDRplay devices.
+The installer will also call the official installer for the dll implementing the 2.3 api for getting access to the SDRplay devices.

 Note that the Windows versions are cross-compiled from within Linux, using the mingw64-xxx toolset.